Ranking Jose Mourinho’s 11 signings for Man Utd from worst to best

 While the Armenia international played an integral role in their Europa League success in 2017, he struggled for consistency and failed to adapt to life in the Premier League.

-The 32-year-old had another underwhelming spell at Arsenal before joining Serie A side Roma in 2020, where he will now reunite with Mourinho.
+The 32-year-old had another underwhelming spell at Arsenal before joining Serie A side Roma in 2020, where he has reunited with Mourinho.

 Henrikh Mkhitaryan finds the net against Ajax! 🔴🏆